alek-wb/automator-sdk-docs/README.md

 <!-- TODO: Add embedded resources to field lists -->
 <!-- TODO: Consider separating query fields from mutation params, currently some query fields are missing coz I copied them from create input params.
 Or add a `settable` and `gettable` column if field can be queried/updated -->

-Following documatation describes how to connect to our api and how to interact with main resources.
+Following documentation describes how to connect to our api and achieve common tasks.

 If you want to explore our GraphQL in more detail please see our [schema playground](https://canary-api.deepcrawl.com/).